-- 12.1 Three interlaboratory round-robin comparison programs have been conducted by ASTM Subcommittee C16.30 to determine the reproducibility of this test method. - 12.1.1 Tests performed at several laboratories on a single sample of glass fiber insulation in the range, of mean temperatures from 60 to 160°C and reported in Hollingsworth (7), shows that the measured heat transfer properties should not vary by more than \pm 3% of the average. - 12.1.2 Tests performed at three laboratories on similar samples of reflective insulation over the hot surface temperature range of 149 to 482°C shows that the heat-transfer properties of reflective insulation materials should not vary by more than \pm 7% of the average. - 12.1.3 Tests were performed at seven different laboratories using guarded-end horizontal pipe test apparatus on similar samples of preformed mineral fiber pipe insulation.
-The hot surface temperature range was 46 to 670°C. The maximum deviation from the average was + 10% and - 9% (8).

-- 12.1.4 Tests performed at seven different laboratories using the horizontal guarded-end apparatus and at one laboratory using an unguarded cylindrical screen test apparatus on two samples of calcium silicate insulation in the range of mean temperatures from 35 to 390°C did not vary by more than 6.3 % of the average (9). - 12.2 The behavior of this test method outside the reported conditions is unproven, and additional comparisons at higher temperatures are recommended when suitable high-temperature standards are developed.
-For nonhomogeneous and reflective insulations, the precision of measurements in the vertical orientation is expected to be comparable to the horizontal orientation.
-The bias in the vertical orientation is expected to be somewhat poorer than the horizontal orientation due to the difficulty in maintaining proper guarding of the central test specimens in the vertical orientation. - 12.3 The task group will continue to address the issues of using this method for testing at temperatures below ambient as information becomes available.
+- 13.1 Three interlaboratory round-robin comparison programs have been conducted by ASTM Subcommittee C16.30 to determine the reproducibility of this test method. - 13.1.1 Tests performed at several laboratories on a single sample of glass fiber insulation in the range, of mean temperatures from 60 to $160^{\circ}$ C and reported in Hollingsworth (6), shows that the measured heat transfer properties should not vary by more than $\pm$ 3% of the average. - 13.1.2 Tests performed at three laboratories on similar samples of reflective insulation over the hot surface temperature range of 149 to $482^{\circ}$ C shows that the heat-transfer properties of reflective insulation materials should not vary by more than $\pm$ 7 % of the average. - 13.1.3 Tests were performed at seven different laboratories using guarded-end horizontal pipe test apparatus on similar samples of preformed mineral fiber pipe insulation.
+The hot surface temperature range was 46 to 670°C. The maximum deviation from the average was + 10% and 9% (7). - 13.1.4 Tests performed at seven different laboratories using the horizontal guarded-end apparatus and at one laboratory using an unguarded cylindrical screen test apparatus on two samples of calcium silicate insulation in the range of mean temperatures from 35 to 390°C did not vary by more than 6.3 % of the average (8). - 13.2 The behavior of this test method outside the reported conditions is unproven, and additional comparisons at higher temperatures are recommended when suitable high-temperature standards are developed.

-13. Keywords
+14. Keywords

-13.1 apparent thermal conductivity; experimental design; radial heat transfer; steady state heat transfer; thermal resistance
+14.1 apparent thermal conductivity; experimental design; radial heat transfer; steady state heat transfer; thermal resistance